What is POD? Print On Demand DropShipping explained

 Similarities between print on demand and regular DropShipping

-If you’re reading this and thinking that print on demand and regular DropShipping – well, you’re not wrong!
+If you’re reading this and thinking that print on demand and regular DropShipping are pretty similar – well, you’re not wrong!
 There are some key differences, and we’ll get to those in a moment – but the two models have a lot in common.

-Essentially, print on demand is a type of DropShipping – just with the extra step of you having to create the, so all those benefits that you see with DropShipping also apply to print on demand.
-No upfront costs, no issues with inventory, and no dealing with shipping.
+Essentially, print on demand is a type of DropShipping – just with the extra step of you having to create the products, so all those benefits that you see with DropShipping also apply to print on demand.
+No upfront costs, no issues with inventory, and no dealing with picking, packing, and dispatching.

 With most companies, order processing is automated.
 That means generally, all you will need to do is click through to send order details to your print on demand supplier.